NEWS from Sigma Rollers and Printing Rollers Industry worldwide.

 Flexo rollers and rotogravure rollers serve as impression cylinders, support rollers, or inking components, but their construction varies significantly:

 • Flexo rollers (often called printing or plate cylinders) use flexible photopolymer or rubber plates mounted on a rigid base cylinder.
-The image areas are raised (relief printing), and ink is metered onto these raised surfaces via an anilox roller (a separate engraved ceramic or chrome roller with uniform cells for precise ink transfer).
-The rollers themselves are typically smooth or lightly textured to hold the plate securely.
+The image areas are raised (relief printing), and ink is metered onto these raised surfaces via an anilox roller — a separate engraved ceramic or chrome roller with uniform cells for precise ink transfer.

 • Rotogravure rollers (impression or printing cylinders) are metal cylinders (usually copper-plated steel or chrome) directly engraved with recessed cells or pits using laser etching or chemical processes.
 Ink fills these cells, and excess is scraped off by a doctor blade.
-No flexible plates are needed; the cylinder itself acts as the image carrier.
+The cylinder itself acts as the image carrier.

-• Flexo rollers are often made from steel cores covered with rubber or elastomer compounds for flexibility and durability.
-They are engineered to withstand high speeds (up to 500 meters per minute) and handle varied substrates like paperboard or corrugated materials.
-Rubber coverings provide cushioning to prevent damage to delicate flexo plates.
+• Flexo rollers are made from steel cores covered with rubber or elastomer compounds for flexibility and durability.
+They can withstand speeds up to 500 m/min and handle substrates like paperboard or corrugated materials.

-• Rotogravure rollers use rigid metal alloys for precision engraving, with a focus on corrosion resistance (e.g., chrome plating).
-They are less flexible but highly durable for long runs, supporting speeds up to 1,000 meters per minute on films.
-Rubber may be used in impression rollers for pressure application, but the core printing cylinder is metallic.
+• Rotogravure rollers use rigid metal alloys for precision engraving, with chrome plating for corrosion resistance.
+They are less flexible but durable for long runs, supporting speeds up to 1,000 m/min on films.

-• In flexo, rollers facilitate indirect ink transfer: Ink from a fountain is applied to the anilox roller, then to the raised plate on the printing roller, and finally to the substrate under light pressure.
-This allows for water-based or UV-curable inks and better control over ink volume.
+• In flexo printing, ink is transferred indirectly — from a fountain to the anilox roller, then to the raised plate on the printing roller, and finally to the substrate.
+It supports water-based or UV-curable inks.

-• Flexo rollers are more cost-effective to produce and replace, with plates that can be reused for shorter runs but wear faster (e.g., 100,000–500,000 impressions).
-They require frequent cleaning to avoid ink buildup in the anilox cells.
+• Flexo rollers are more cost-effective and plates can be reused for shorter runs (100,000–500,000 impressions).
+Regular cleaning prevents ink buildup in the anilox cells.

-• Rotogravure cylinders are expensive to engrave (up to $3,000–$5,000 per color) but last for millions of impressions, making them ideal for high-volume production.
-Maintenance involves etching or re-plating, which is time-intensive.
+• Rotogravure cylinders are expensive ($3,000–$5,000 per color) but last millions of impressions, ideal for high-volume production.
+Maintenance includes re-plating or re-etching.

 Comparison Table: Flexo vs. Rotogravure Printing Rollers